KKS1991/skilled-e-learning-landing-page/README.md

   padding: 1rem 1rem;}
 ```

 I centered the cards in the CSS-Grid-Container to avoid an overflow/scrolling on the right side.
 Otherwise they doesn't match on the screensize.
-Now the doesn't match in the CSS-Grid-Container.
+Now the grid-elements doesn't match in the CSS-Grid-Container.
 `

 ## Author